Sample Efficiency Matters: A Benchmark for Practical Molecular Optimization: Implementation Details

 \subsection{Shared Setup: Bayesian optimization for all VAEs}

 We unify the implementation of Bayesian optimization for all VAE based methods for fair comparison, including JTVAE, SElFIES-VAE, SMILES-VAE, DoG-AE.
-Specifically, it is implemented by the python package ``botorch''.
-Bayesian optimization usually leverages non-parametric model, the model size will increase as more training data come in.
-Worth to mention that due to the non-parametric essence, Bayesian optimization methods \textbf{scales poorly with the data size}, the run process is notoriously and intolerably slow even dealing 1k training data, so we choose to terminate the process earlier.
+Specifically, it is implemented by the python package ``BoTorch''~\cite{balandat2020botorch} with an exact Gaussian process model.
+Note that changing the exact GPs to sparse GPs would help increase the scalability~\cite{titsias2009variational}, but we found the VAE+BO methods reached at least several thousands oracle calls in most tasks, which is enough for a meaningful comparison.
 For all the VAE+BO methods, we pretrain the VAE model, provided the pretrained model so that users can start from BO process.